 Installing spray foam insulation requires specialised equipment, technical expertise, and personal protective gear, to keep your skin and lungs safe.
 The installation must be done properly to avoid costly mistakes, health hazards, reduced efficiency, or damage to your home.

 For these reasons, do-it-yourself spray foam installation isn’t recommended.
-It’s best to seek help from professional installers who are trained and equipped to apply spray foam to your loft safely, correctly, and in accordance with local building regulations.
+If you are determined to proceed with spray foam insulation, it’s best to seek help from professional installers who are trained and equipped to apply spray foam to your loft safely, correctly, and in accordance with local building regulations.
+Effective Home does not install spray foam, nor do we recommended it.

-The process of installing spray foam insulation on your loft typically includes the following steps:
+The process of installing spray foam insulation in a loft typically includes the following steps:

 How to Install Loft Insulation Using Insulation Boards